Stop Losing Air Through Leaky DuctsPortland Duct Sealing

 Better Indoor Air Quality

-Sealed ducts prevent dust, allergens, mold spores, and pollutants from entering your air stream through gaps in attics and crawlspaces.
+Sealed ducts keep attic insulation dust, crawlspace mold spores, and other pollutants from getting sucked into your air stream.

 Reduced HVAC Strain